 Depending on the organization’s accounting policies and financial situation, you could be eligible to receive reimbursement of your travel expenses.
-Your reimbursement might require that you complete a W-9 form if your reimbursements exceed limits set by the IRS.
+So, it helps to know where to deduct travel expenses for charity.
+Typically, your reimbursement might require that you complete a W-9 form if your reimbursements exceed limits set by the IRS.

 Volunteer Travel Expense Recordkeeping